tessakruger/students-teachers/README.md

 While you're at it, please ensure that no 2 teachers can share the same email address using an ActiveRecord validation.
 Write a test to be sure that it works.

+#### Bonus

+Implement a CSV-based mechanism for loading the sample teachers much like how `students.csv` is a convenient way to "seed" the students table with sample data.
+You can use much of the same code as `StudentsImporter`.

 ### 6. Create a One-to-Many association between Teachers and Students

 Let's assume for the time being that each student has only 1 teacher, and each teacher can have many students.
 Does your Teacher model need to change?
 How about your student model?
 Do you need a migration?